KanielDasper/dotfiles-work/README.md

-Here’s a more polished version of your markdown:

----

 # Dotfiles for Work Setup

 These dotfiles can be cloned to your machine and managed with GNU Stow to create symlinks.
 They are designed to quickly set up a development environment on Linux machines or WSL (Debian-based).